Supreme Court Says Government Can Make COVID Requirements

-Healthcare worker vaccinate mandate will up in the air.
+Healthcare worker vaccinate mandate is up in the air.

 The U.S. Supreme Court has indicated it is within its rights to issue requirements that healthcare workers accepting Medicare or Medicaid be vaccinated against the coronavirus.
 However, the court also seemed to be still considering whether businesses should be allowed to exercise the same right.
 There have been many institutions as of late that have begun to require workers to be vaccinated and many workers have quit jobs because of it.
 As many as twenty-five states said they were going to challenge the mandate’s legality.